Configuration Parameters

 {string}

 URL that defines the used LDAP server and extracted data.
-According to RFC 4516, URL is built on the basis of the following scheme:
+In accordance with RFC 4516, the URL is constructed on the basis of the following scheme:

 <scheme>://<host>[:<port>]/<dn>[?<attrs>[?<scope>[?<filter>[?<extensions>]]]]